AudreyRWilliams/c-tasks-app/README.md

 # C Tasks App

+Description:
-A minimal C program that prints a list of tasks to the console.
-Built using GCC and Make.
+A minimal C program that prints a list of “tasks” to the console.
+This demonstrates basic C structure, file organization, and building with make.
+It’s ideal as a starting point for more complex C projects.

-Designed to run in GitHub Codespaces.
+Features:

+- Prints a list of sample tasks to the terminal
+- Uses a Makefile for building and running
+- Compatible with GitHub Codespaces

 ## How to build & run
 make        # build the program